mchisholm26/Rocket-Project-2024/README.md

 #objectives - variables required to achieve
 # 1) Detect Lauch- acceleration and altitude
-# 2) Alter Sampling rate -
+# 2) Alter Sampling rate - detect descend when acceleration value=0 and/or altitude begins decreasing
-# 3) Write all data to SD card when landed
+# 3) Write all data to SD card when landed - when landed or right before in case of damage? either way use